FinalDevStudio/ng-session/docs/ng-session.md

 Reloads the session user object.

-It will perform a PUT to the `config.updateUrl` path and then a consecuent session `update`.
+It will perform a PUT to the `defaults.updateUrl` path and then a consecuent session `update`.

 The server should handle the OUt request as a reload request and fetch